Velas is a coastal town on the island of São Jorge in the Azores, known for

 -

-The institution operates from its seat on Rua de São João, where
+The institution operates from its seat on St. John's Street (Rua de São João), where citizens can access municipal services and administrative

-transportation, consumer protection, and civil protection, reflecting
+sanitation, transportation, consumer protection, and civil protection,

-and the cultural identity of the island.
+governance and the cultural identity of the island.

 -